CIRCL/Circlean/README_setup.md

 ```

 * If it has been automatically mounted, unmount the SD card (use the path you
-found in the previous step:
+found in the previous step):

 ```
     umount $PATH_TO_YOUR_SD